Jabra Elite 75t vs. Elite Active 75t: Is there a best option?

 Put these two Elite models next to each other in the same color, and you may be in danger of not knowing which is which.
 Jabra didn't really re-engineer the form factor or design principles of the Elite 75t to make the Active model.
 The more ruggedized Elite Active 75t are veritable clones, especially at first glance.
 The key difference lies in durability.

-The Elite 75t have an IP55 rating, which means they have decent dust resistance, and okay water-resistance.
+The Elite 75t have an IP55 rating, which means they have decent dust resistance and OK water resistance.
 The odd splash or drop of rain shouldn't affect performance or longevity, but Jabra recommends not submerging them in water.
-The company used a special coating on the Elite Active 75t that raises the rating to IP57, essentially making those earbuds waterproof.
+Instead, the company used a special coating on the Elite Active 75t that raises the rating to IP57, essentially making those earbuds waterproof.

 The coating isn't obvious to the eye, so you don't really see it when handling the earbuds.
 They would be fine in a meter of clear water for up to 30 minutes, whereas anything longer risks bricking them completely.
 Saltwater is also a definite no-no, so keep them on the sandy part of the beach.

-A degree of separation
+Jabra Elite 75t vs. Elite Active 75t: A degree of separation

 Neither model holds any advantage in battery life because they both benefit from the same improvements.
 Jabra took the Elite 65t, which usually hovered in the four-hour range, and managed to almost double that to 7.5 hours.
 You may not always get that number based on volume level, but it's still a noticeable push in the right direction.